History of the Boat

 Design and Engineering

-At 207 feet in length and 60 feet in width, the SS Columbia was designed to carry 3,200 passengers on her five decks.
-An innovative girder system made a dance floor possible, and so the SS Columbia became the first steamboat in America with a ballroom.
-When the SS Columbia was built, excursion steamships were popular throughout America.
-The SS Columbia’s innovative design inspired and informed the design of a new generation of excursion steamships.
-The Columbia was adorned with mahogany paneling, etched and leaded glass, gilded moldings, a grand staircase, and an open-air ballroom.
-The Columbia features a massive 1,200-horsepower triple-expansion reciprocating steam engine, surrounded by viewing galleries.
+At 207 feet in length and 60 feet in width, Columbia was designed to carry 3,200 passengers on her three decks.
+An innovative girder system made a dance floor possible, and so Columbia became the first steamboat in America with a ballroom.
+When Columbia was built, excursion steamships were popular throughout America.
+Columbia’s innovative design inspired and informed the design of a new generation of excursion steamships.
+Columbia was adorned with mahogany paneling, etched and leaded glass, gilded moldings, a grand staircase, and an open-air ballroom.
+Columbia features a massive 1,200-horsepower triple-expansion reciprocating steam engine, surrounded by viewing galleries.

 A New Life Imagined

-The SS Columbia ceased service shortly after the Boblo Island Amusement park closed in the early 1990’s, and for the next two decades, the boat slowly deteriorated at a Detroit pier.
-Hope was fading for the SS Columbia when, in the early 2000’s, art dealer Richard Anderson found her after a long search for a boat of exactly her make and age — a boat that could be brought to New York and restore the Hudson River’s great Dayliner tradition.
+Columbia ceased service in 1991 (two years prior to the closure of Boblo Island Amusement park), and for the next two decades, the boat slowly deteriorated at a Detroit pier.
+Hope was fading for Columbia when, in the early 2000’s, art dealer Richard Anderson found her after a long search for a boat of exactly her make and age — a boat that could be brought to New York and restore the Hudson River’s great Dayliner tradition.
 Anderson formed the SS Columbia Project, recruited a Board, acquired the boat, and began planning and raising funds to restore her for service on the Hudson River.
 Tragically, Anderson died of cancer in 2013 before seeing his vision completed, but he left the bulk of his estate to the SS Columbia Project, providing enough support to begin the boat’s restoration and bring her from Detroit to the Hudson Valley in 2015.
 The SS Columbia Project is dedicated to making Anderson’s dream a reality and completing the journey he began.
-The first leg of the journey Richard Anderson envisioned took place in September 2014, when the SS Columbia was towed from Detroit to a shipyard in Toledo – its first excursion of the 21st century.
+The first leg of the journey Richard Anderson envisioned took place in September 2014, when Columbia was towed from Detroit to a shipyard in Toledo – her first excursion of the 21st century.